DavidFricker/OOP-MVC-PHP-REST-API-Framework/README.md

-# Simple OOP MVC PHP REST API Framework
+# PHP REST API Framework
 This REST API framework is designed to be very lightweight to work well in high request volume deployments.

 ## How does it work?